Respect Is The Starting Point For Society

 When our aim is to silence one another rather than to discuss or challenge with dignity and respect, it’s a sign that society is beginning to fail.

 But President Trump is not helping the situation either.
-He too is guilty of diminishing the importance of open dialog.
+He too is guilty of diminishing the importance of open dialogue.
 He too is a culprit of forgetting the core values needed for a healthy society.

 His own mercurial Twitter feed exemplifies my point.